-The Giro Aether MIPS includes some very unique features not found on any other helmet but does so with one of the highest list prices in our lineup.
-It has a uniquely designed MIPS liner that adds to its excellent ventilation and is very easily adjustable, but its high-end features get slightly offset by a slightly higher weight and a much higher price tag.
-While the Aether is a comfortable helmet and consistently top performer, our testers ranked a few other models ahead of the Aether when it comes to fit and comfort.
+The Giro Aether includes some very unique features not found on any other helmet in our lineup but does so with one of the highest list prices.
+It has a uniquely designed Spherical MIPS liner that adds to its excellent ventilation and is very easily adjustable, but its high-end features get slightly offset by a slightly higher weight and a much higher price tag.
+While the Aether is a comfortable helmet and consistently top performer, our testers rank a few other models ahead of it when it comes to fit and comfort.

 Typically, more durable helmets have more polycarbonate shell material and usually weigh more.
-The Ather MIPS does an admiral job of balancing durability, and premium high end features with a reasonably light weight.
+The Ather does an admiral job of balancing durability and premium high-end features with a reasonably light weight.

-While the Ather MIPS is certainly a high performing helmet, its $350 list price makes it not just one of the most expensive models in our lineup, but also one of the most expensive road bike helmets on the market.
-Since a lot of the cost is seemingly due to the high tech MIPS system whose additional benefits are largely unknown at this time, it's hard to justify the extra cost when there are similar high-end models that are much less expensive.
+While the Ather is certainly a high-performing helmet, it is not just one of the most expensive models in our lineup, but also one of the most expensive road bike helmets on the market.
+Since a lot of the cost is seemingly due to the high-tech MIPS system whose additional benefits are largely unknown at this time, it's hard to justify the extra cost when there are similar high-end models that are much less expensive.
 Riders looking for the latest safety technology in an elegantly designed package may be able to stomach the price tag, but most riders looking for high performance and solid value would likely be better served looking elsewhere.

-The Aether MIPS is a high quality, high performance, high priced choice for riders who don't mind spending to have the latest and greatest equipment.
-While it is a comfortable, high performing, and classy looking offering from Giro, it will likely be hard for most riders to justify the high price tag when several other high performers are comparably much more affordable.
+The Aether is a high quality, high performance, high priced choice for riders who don't mind spending to have the latest and greatest equipment.
+While it is a comfortable, high-performing, and classy-looking offering from Giro, it will likely be hard for most riders to justify the high price tag when several other high performers are comparably much more affordable.